-In connection with eight cases of EHEC-associated disease in humans, a total of 24 samples, mostly food, were analysed at the Norwegian Veterinary Institute.
+In connection with four cases of EHEC-associated disease in humans, a total of 16 samples, mostly from animals, were analysed at the Norwegian Veterinary Institute.
 Disease associated bacterial isolates of VTEC, were not detected.

 The occurrence of EHEC-infections in humans is increasing.
 More than half the cases have been infected in Norway.
-However, some of the increase is likely to be associated with a transition to non-culture based diagnostics in the major microbiological laboratories.
+However, some of the increase is likely to be associated with the fact that some large laboratories have started using PCR to detect several different pathogens in all samples from patients with diarrhoea.
 Many different variants of VTEC may occur in animals.
 It is important, therefore, to follow up human disease cases with sampling of relevant food stuffs and possible contact with animals in order to gain knowledge on possible sources of infection.